A comprehensive resource for safe and responsible laser use

 To counteract the police claims, a protester held up a newspaper while dozens of lasers tried to burn it — "without success" according to a news story.

 This is not to say that laser light is completely safe, or that it should be deliberately aimed at anyone's head.
-Ordinary citizens, police and other non-laser experts should never deliberately aim a laser at a person's head or eyes.
-The risk of injury depends on many factors, such as the laser power, divergence (beam spread), distance, steadiness, etc. Because non-experts cannot fully evaluate the risk, it is safest and most humane to keep lasers away from heads and eyes.
+Ordinary citizens, police, and other non-laser experts should never deliberately aim a laser at a person's head or eyes.
+The risk of injury depends on many factors, such as the laser power, divergence (beam spread), distance, steadiness, etc. Because non-experts cannot fully evaluate the risk, it is safest and most humane to keep a laser beam well away from anyone's head and eyes.

 Hong Kong police did claim potential injuries.
 They said "three of our officers received medical treatment after protesters shined laser guns at them."
 The nature of any injury was not reported.

-Anyone hit by a beam, and concerned about injuries or aftereffects, should read the page "If you are hit by a laser beam."
+Anyone illuminated by a laser who is concerned about eye injuries or aftereffects, should read the page "If you are hit by a laser beam."